Mixed Incontinence Treatment in Sarasota, FL

 - Disrupted Sleep: Sufferers may wake up more than two times during the night feeling the need to visit the restroom.

-Causes of Mixed Incontinence
+What Causes Mixed Incontinence?

 The causes of stress and urge incontinence are shared in those who have mixed incontinence.
 Typically, stress incontinence results from childbirth, pregnancy, and medical conditions that can lead to weakened bladder muscles.
 In instances of urge incontinence, there may have been damage to the nerves of the bladder, other areas of the nervous system, or damage caused by a previous surgery.